scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 Example EEG dataset analysis
 ============================
-In this example we'll compare various techniques for epilepsy detection using a classic EEG time series dataset from Andrzejak et al. :cite:`andrzejak2001`.
+In this example we compare various techniques for epilepsy detection using a classic EEG time series dataset from Andrzejak et al. :cite:`andrzejak2001`.
-The raw data are separated into five classes: Z, O, N, F, and S; we will consider a three-class classification problem of distinguishing normal (Z, O), interictal (N, F), and ictal (S) signals.
-We'll show how to perform the same analysis using both the back-end Python library and the web front end.
+The raw data are separated into five classes: Z, O, N, F, and S; we consider a three-class classification problem of distinguishing normal (Z, O), interictal (N, F), and ictal (S) signals.
+We show how to perform the same analysis using both the back-end Python library and the web front end.

 ..
 Here we present an example analysis of a light curve dataset from astronomy